 You may remember ‘Centrex’ and BT’s ‘Featureline’ services.
-The idea behind these was to have a phone on each company desk, with a line connecting it back to a centralised exchange that provided the kind of features you’d expect to see from a private ‘switchboard’ e.g. extension to extension calling and call transfers.
-We used to sell a lot of PBX systems against this, simply because the typical business scenario (and it’s still the case), is that the number of simultaneous calls you need to connect, is a lot less than the number of extension phones you have on company desks!
+The idea behind these was to have a phone on each company desk, with a line connecting it back to a centralised exchange that provided the kind of features you’d expect to see from a private ‘switchboard’ e.g. extension to extension calling, conferences and call transfers.
+We sold a lot of PBX systems against this, simply because the typical business scenario (and it’s still the case), is that the number of simultaneous calls you need to connect, is a lot less than the number of extension phones you have on company desks!
 It’s only in Call Centres that you’ll see a need for a similar number of trunk lines as extensions!
 For that reason, Centrex systems were expensive to run because customers were renting a lot more lines than they needed to support their calling needs.

 So – Here’s some reasons why Hosted VoIP may not be the ‘cheap’ option its presented as:

 Hosted VoIP is presented as cheap to set-up, due to the capital cost of phones and network hardware being wrapped-up in the monthly per-extension (“per-seat”) rental.
-This may appear to be the case; But, in most installs we see that Capital Expenditure over the first 12 months for a Hosted VoIP system is much the same – if not more – as a project quote for outright purchase of an on-site IP-PBX solution.
+This may appear to be the case; But, in most installs we see that Capital Expenditure over the first 12 months for a Hosted VoIP system is much the same (if not more), as a project quote for outright purchase of an on-site IP-PBX solution.
 The big difference between the systems being that in subsequent years, the running costs of the IP-PBX will be orders of magnitude lower due to the low rental cost of SIP Trunk channels, and extremely competitive call tariffs – while with a hosted solution, you just keep on ‘buying’ that system year after year.

 Some Hosted VoIP system suppliers will not take your existing computer network into account, and will simply provide phones to plug into existing network switches and use your router to get to the Internet.
 This is ‘cheap’ because it removes any need to purchase networking hardware … But, when voice and data need to co-exist on a network, there does need to be some basic engineering done to accommodate that!
 If your network has not been engineered to support VoIP, then you risk poor call quality and loss of customers.
 This is an important consideration for both Hosted and on-premises VoIP systems.
-Other hosted VoIP suppliers may set up a second ‘separate’ network supporting your phones, and their Internet access.
-While this removes voice and data network issues, it also removes a lot of the cost benefits of being able to use a single large-bandwidth broadband service for Internet and telecom’s access, and takes away ‘computer integration’ [CTI] features allowing your phones to work with Company contacts databases and CRM systems.
+Some hosted VoIP suppliers may set up a second ‘separate’ network supporting your phones, and their Internet access.
+While this removes voice and data network issues, it also removes a lot of the cost benefits of being able to use a single large-bandwidth broadband service for Internet and telecom’s access, and removes ‘computer integration’ [CTI] features allowing your phones to work with Company contacts databases and CRM systems.

 Hosted VoIP solutions lack the ability to provide Hybrid line systems.
 Where broadband is not available as a high-speed fibre service, it may be more reliable to have an on-premises system using SIP Trunk services that are backed up by analogue or ISDN lines.
 If you discover that your broadband is not as reliable as you thought, an IP-PBX may be fitted with ‘Gateways’ for alternative legacy analogue/ISDN line services, but hosted VoIP systems cannot provide this.
-They also make it expensive to have ‘specialist’ extensions like door-entry units, Reception area extensions and Conference phones that provide a useful service but carry a lot fewer calls per month than e.g. the sales department extensions.
+They also make it expensive to rent ‘specialist’ extensions like door-entry units, Reception area extensions and Conference phones that provide a useful service but carry a lot fewer calls per month than e.g. the sales department extensions.

 Hosted VoIP platforms provide onward connection to local, national, mobile and International services through carrier partners under service and tariff agreements with the hosting company.
-Therefore, the call tariffs are set by the hosting company, and you – the end user – will have no ability to choose an alternate carrier to give you better rates to frequently called destinations.
-IP-PBX servers can terminate multiple SIP Trunk service providers, and the IP-PBX can be configured to ‘Least-Cost-Route’ calls through those SIP Trunk groups based on the number dialled e.g. if you want services from a VoIP Carrier giving a better tariff to UK mobile numbers, then a SIP Trunk group can be added and calls commencing ’07’ can be dialled out that route.
+Therefore, the call tariffs are set by the hosting company, and you – the end user – have no ability to choose an alternate carrier to give you better rates to frequently called destinations.
+On-site IP-PBX servers can terminate multiple SIP Trunk service providers, and the IP-PBX can be configured to ‘Least-Cost-Route’ calls through those SIP Trunk groups based on the number dialled e.g. if you want services from a VoIP Carrier giving a better tariff to UK mobile numbers, then a SIP Trunk group can be added and calls commencing ’07’ can be dialled out that route.
 Recently, I was able to order and add a multi-channel SIP Trunk group & DDI numbers to an IP-PBX platform for one of my customers, providing them with a very large reduction in monthly call charges to mobile numbers – in less than an hour!

 Some popular myths busted! …